cornerstone-consulting/INFIODocs/README.md

 For detailed documentation, check the [Infio-plugin Docs](infio-plugin.md).

-## Unsupported functionalities in bablefish
+## Unsupported functionalities in Babelfish

-For detailed documentation, check the [Unsupported functionalities in bablefish](unsupported-functionalities-in-bablefish.md).
+For detailed documentation, check the [Unsupported functionalities in Babelfish](unsupported-functionalities-in-babelfish.md).